Buncombe County Beekeepers Club

 Dr. Cathy Bufflap Peerless – Director

-Judy Li- Director
+Judy Li – Director

 Mark Traub – Director

-Mark Traub is the President of the Buncombe County Beekeepers Club and a former Vice President.
+Mark Traub was the President of the Buncombe County Beekeepers Club and a former Vice President.
 With an apiary in West Asheville, Mark has been a key contributor to the club’s growth and success.
 His dedication to beekeeping and community outreach has helped strengthen local beekeeping practices and education.

 Save